Thailand has long been a popular destination for expats, drawing retirees, digital nomads, and many seeking to begin a new life abroad.

 You can read the full report on how to invest in the places below in our guide on how to invest in Thai property.

-For now, here are several highlights about ten major cities in Thailand.
+For now, here are several highlights of ten major cities in Thailand.
+Several of these are popular among expats while others are considered off-the-radar.

 Bangkok